 The protectors in MOA are specifically designed to help the engine when there is high heat and high wear and tear.

 Normal driving brings us that every day.
 The oil itself is really just designed to last so long, and what it needs is a little booster.

 Like sunscreen, MOA actually gives you that protection by coating the engine parts and protecting them against the ravages of wear and tear.
 It carries debris away and cools the engine day to day.
 It actually makes your oil last longer.

 I like to use BG MOA every oil change because it actually enhances the protection my normal engine oil brings.
 Much like sunscreen, I could probably be out in the sun and be okay.
 But, okay isn’t good enough for me.
 If I want to protect this fragile beauty that I call a face, I like to make sure I put enough sunscreen on there.
 My adoring fans like to see it that way.

 What I would do is put MOA in my engine and who knows, you might look as good as me someday!
 Thank you for stopping in.
 I’ll have caffeine ready next time.
 And until then I bid you ado.
 Bye-bye.

 BG Technical Service Manager

-Mike has been with BG for 23 years.
+Mike Belluomo has 35 years of experience in fuel and lube technologies.
 He manages all product-related inquires and assists with BGU and Distributor-specific training.
 He is a regular contributor of articles on product understanding and technical industry trends.